Drug Crimes Defense Attorney in State College, PA

 Possession With Intent to Deliver

 Possession With Intent to Deliver (PWID) is a very serious drug charge that could result in a felony conviction on your record.
 Depending on the type of drug and the amount being delivered, you could be facing significant fines and lengthy incarceration.
 It is not uncommon for the Commonwealth to charge someone with PWID when the facts support a lower charge of Possession, or no charges at all.
-The dedicated attorneys at Masorti Law Group will examine your case from every angle and seek to have the PWID charge reduced or dismissed.
+The dedicated attorneys at Masorti Law, P.C. will examine your case from every angle and seek to have the PWID charge reduced or dismissed.
 If that is not possible, we will fully prepare to fight the charge at trial before a jury of your peers.
 While some attorneys prefer to settle the majority of their cases through plea deals, we are confident in our trial abilities and are willing and able to aggressively pursue a not guilty verdict at trial.

 Delivery of a Controlled Substance